 There are many different application forms.
 The right one to use depends on the type of application you are making.

-Please ensure all documents submitted, including reports, plans and drawings that need to be reproduced at a particular scale, are saved in Adobe PDF file format (scaleable to the original paper size).
+Please ensure all documents submitted, including reports, plans and drawings that need to be reproduced at a particular scale, are saved in Adobe PDF file format (scalable to the original paper size).

-Ensure any electronic files you submit with your application meet our requirements(pdf, 41KB).
+Ensure any electronic files you submit with your application meet our requirements.